-The bill requires employers with fewer than 500 employees and government employers to provide employees two weeks of paid sick leave due to the following circumstances related to COVID-19:
+The bill requires employers with fewer than 500 employees and government employers to provide employees two weeks of paid sick leave due to the following circumstances related to the COVID-19:

 - 1. The employee is subject to a federal, state, or local quarantine or isolation order; - 2.
 The employee has been advised by a health care provider to self-quarantine; - 3.
 The employee is experiencing symptoms of COVID-19 and seeking a medical diagnosis; - 4.
 The employee is caring for an individual to which points 1 or 2 apply; - 5.
-The employee is caring for a child if the child's school or place of care has been closed or the child-care provider is unavailable due to COVID-19 precautions; or, - 6.
+The employee is caring for a child if the child's school or place of care has been closed or the childcare provider is unavailable due to COVID-19 precautions; or, - 6.
 The employee is experiencing any other substantially similar condition specified by the Secretary of Health and Human Services in consultation with the Secretaries of Labor and the Treasury.

-For employees taking paid sick leave for the first three reasons above:

-- Sick pay must be calculated at no less than the employee's regular rate of pay, or the minimum wage (if that is greater) - Pay for such leave shall not exceed \$511 per day for a total of \$5,110

-For paid sick leave used by an employee for reasons four through six above:

-- Required sick pay must be at least two-thirds of an employee's regular rate of pay or the minimum wage (if that is greater) - Pay for such leave shall not exceed \$200 per day and \$2,000 total requiring an employee to search for or find a replacement employee to cover the hours during which the employee is using paid sick time.
-The Department of Labor has also published a notice that each employer must post in conspicuous places in the workplace regarding this new paid sick leave.
-For a copy of the notice click here.
+For employees taking paid sick leave for the first three reasons above, sick pay must be calculated at no less than the employee's regular rate of pay, or the minimum wage (if that is greater).
+For paid sick leave used by an employee for reasons four through six above, required sick pay must be at least two-thirds of an employee's regular rate of pay or the minimum wage (if that is greater).
+Pay for such leave shall not exceed \$511 per day and \$5,110 total for reasons one through three, and \$200 per day and \$2,000 total for reasons four through six.